 Thomas Klumpp, an architect from Bremen, designed the science center building the museum, which houses about forty thousand stainless steel scales resembling a whale and mussel.
 The science center is, however, run privately by a company named Universum Managementges mbH.

 Seven years after the museum’s opening in 2007, a five thousand square meters foot outdoor area named Planungsguppe Grun designed the EntdechkerPark.

 The SchauBox (a new building) was integrated into the museum.
-Seven years from its open year, the museum recorded a total of 3.4 million visitors.
+Seven years from its open year, the museum recorded 3.4 million visitors.
 In the EntdechkerPark are various hands-on exhibits, a tower (Turm de Lufte), and landscape elements.